 The CME Institute of Physicians Postgraduate Press, Inc., designates this enduring material for a maximum of 12 AMA PRA Category 1 Credits.™ Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The CME posttest is now available!
-To obtain credit, you must answer 20 of 24 questions correctly and return the answer sheet to the CME Institute of Physicians Postgraduate Press, Inc., by March 31, 2014.
+The CME posttest will be provided with the December 2014 issue of BTP.
+To obtain credit, you must answer 20 of 24 questions correctly and return the answer sheet to the CME Institute of Physicians Postgraduate Press, Inc., by March 31, 2015.
 The cost for this activity is $30.